 Standard End Dump Trailers

-Standard end dump trailers are the most common type, widely used in industries such as construction, mining, and agriculture.
-These trailers feature a simple yet efficient design, where the front of the bed is raised by a hydraulic cylinder, allowing materials to slide out from the rear.
-This standard trailer is particularly well-suited for transporting bulk materials such as sand, gravel, and demolition debris.
+Standard end dump trailers are the most common type.
+They are widely used in industries such as construction, mining, and agriculture.
+These trailers feature a simple and efficient design, with the front of the body lifted by hydraulic cylinders, allowing material to slide out from the rear.
+This standard end dump trailer is particularly well-suited for transporting bulk materials such as sand, gravel, and demolition debris.

 Half-Round End Dump Trailers